mrousavy/react-native-multithreading/README.md

 console.log(`Fibonacci Result: ${result}`)
 ```

+### What's possible?

+* You can use variables from "outside" (e.g. state), but those will be immutable/frozen.
+* You can use functions from "outside" if they also contain the `'worklet'` directive.
+* You can assign Reanimated Shared Values.
+* You can call native JSI functions ("Host Functions") from a JSI library, e.g. every function [react-native-mmkv](https://github.com/mrousavy/react-native-mmkv#usage) provides.
+* You can asynchronously dispatch calls to functions from "outside" using `runOnJS` from react-native-reanimated.

-## Limitations
+## What's not possible?

 1. At the moment, only iOS is implemented.
+I cannot implement Android until react-native-reanimated gets published with source-code (no prebuilt .aar)
 2. Since the library uses JSI for synchronous native methods access, remote debugging (e.g. with Chrome) is no longer possible.
 Instead, you should use [Flipper](https://fbflipper.com).
 3. All functions you are calling inside a custom thread, must be workletized to truly run on a separate thread.
 So add the `'worklet'` directive at the top of every function you're calling in that thread (including the thread callback itself), and don't forget to install the Reanimated babel plugin.
 4. `console` logging is not yet supported.
 You can use `global._log(message)` to log something to the native console (Xcode Log output).